MetPX/sarracenia/doc/Concepts.rst

  General Sarracenia Concepts
 =============================

-This document describes abstractions underlying the design and usage of Sarracenia.
-Essentially, this is background material, but it is fairly detailed in that it gives motivation for why settings have the names they do, and why the software works the way it does.
+This document describes abstractions underlying Sarracenia.
-It isn't clear how directly applicable this information is to normal usage, but it seems this information should be available *somewhere*, while keeping it separate from the more prescriptive directly applicable documents.
+It isn't clear how directly applicable this information is to normal usage, but it seems this information should be available *somewhere*.

 .. contents::

 Introduction
 ------------

 Sarracenia pumps form a network.
-The network use rabbitmq brokers as a transfer manager which sends advertisements in one direction and report messages in the opposite direction.
+The network uses amqp brokers as a transfer manager which sends advertisements in one direction and report messages in the opposite direction.
 Administrators configure the paths that data flows through at each pump, as each broker acts independently, managing transfers from